charlie-map/Database-Creation/README.md

 To run, run "node btree.js ____________  _________  __________"

   For value one:
-Currently: either "search", or "insert"
+Currently: either "search", "insert", "delete"

   For value two:
 Curently: just a single number (which represents the key)